 Interestingly, I fell into transportation by chance.
 I was a chemical engineer by training but changed fields when I received a fellowship at the Congressional Black Caucus Foundation.
 I realized the importance of transportation to the livelihood of underrepresented communities, and I committed myself to working in this space with the hopes of promoting the voices of the underserved.
 My journey has taken me to the Urban Institute, and I look forward to leveraging my skills and experience to make transportation better for all people.

 Ezike has served on several local transportation advisory groups, including the Riders Advisory Council of the Washington Metropolitan Area Transit Authority and the Access for All and Air and Climate Public Advisory Committees of the TPB.
 He also serves on regional leadership of the National Society of Black Engineers.
-Ezike holds a PhD in chemical engineering from the University of Michigan–Ann Arbor and a BS in chemical engineering from North Carolina State University.
+Ezike holds a BS in chemical engineering from North Carolina State University and a PhD in chemical engineering from the University of Michigan–Ann Arbor.